near/docs/docs/hackathon/startup-guide.md

 ### **1. Sending data to your contract from the frontend**

-Say you've got a function defined in your contract that takes data:
+Say you've got an AssemblyScript function defined in your contract that takes data:

 ```typescript
 export function someMethod(myData:string):void {